kaisdukes/health-tracker/docs/2023-workout-log.md

 ### Epicatechin

 May cause moderate strength increases according to scientific studies (source: [Examine](https://examine.com/articles/does-dark-chocolates-epicatechin-content-promote-muscle-growth)).
-More likely to boost endurance and gym pump according to however anecdotal evidence from bodybuilders.
+However, more likely to boost endurance and gym pump according to anecdotal evidence from bodybuilders.

 ## January 10th, 2023